 I wouldn’t recommend freezing leftovers as the pineapples and vegetables won’t remain as crisp when thawing and reheating.

 How to meal prep it: If you want to save yourself some time in the kitchen, chop all of your vegetables the night before and whip up the sauce.
-Store it in separate containers until you need it and then you just need to assemble everything when you’re ready to cook.
+Store it in separate containers until you need it, and then you just need to assemble everything when you’re ready to cook.

 The end result of this sheet pan dinner is juicy bites of chicken.
 This is done by making sure there is a lot of sauce on the chicken and the pan while baking so that the thighs don’t dry out.

-Other Gluten-Free Sheet Pan Dinners
+More Gluten-Free Sheet Pan Dinners You'll Love

 Ingredients